LeMathE/LeMathE.github.io/_pages/about.md

 I welcome conversations about mathematics in all its forms!

+I am originally from Chongqing and grew up in a small town near the airport in Yubei.
+Here's a photo of Chongqing, though not Yubei, my hometown:)

-(Please note: if you see this line on my page, this means my website is still under development)
+(Please note: if you see this line, that means my website is still under development.)